24.02.2026 18:04

 "WE IMPORTED 23 KILOGRAMS OF PLUMS FROM TURKEY AND SOLD ONE KILOGRAM FOR 500 DOLLARS"

 Iraqi grocer Mehdi Hussein stated that they sold the plums they initially imported from Turkey through pre-orders.
 Hussein said, "We imported 23 kilograms of plums from Turkey and sold one kilogram for 500 dollars.
 Today, we received 12 kilograms of plums at 400 dollars per kilogram."
-Hussein, who previously sold each plum for 7,000 Iraqi dinars, expressed that with a slight decrease in prices, each plum is currently finding buyers at 5,000 dinars.
+Hussein mentioned that they previously sold each plum for 7,000 Iraqi dinars, and with a slight decrease in prices, they are currently finding buyers for each plum at 5,000 dinars.

 "ABOUT TWO MONTHS AGO, PEOPLE HAD WRITTEN THEIR NAMES TO BUY PLUMS"

 Emphasizing the high demand for plums, Hussein said, "We imported them at the request of the public.
 About two months ago, people had written their names to buy plums.
-As the product arrives, prices are gradually decreasing."
+As the products arrive, prices are gradually decreasing."
 Hussein noted that he has long-standing commercial relationships with producers in Turkey, stating, "We have had relationships with farmers who send plums for years.
-Whichever product ripens earlier, they send it to us."
+Whoever's product ripens earlier sends it to us."

 STRAWBERRIES ARE NEXT